Net Worth

 Net Worth History

 We first researched Jared Goff’s net worth in 2020, when it was valued at $20 million.
 That figure didn’t include his earnings for that year.
-Since 2020, Goff has earned an additional $192 million in the NFL, and 2024 has been the highest earning year for Jared by far.
+Since 2020, Goff has earned an additional $192 million in the NFL, and 2024 has been the highest-earning year for Jared by far.
 After receiving a $73 million signing bonus, Goff earned $80.6 million in the 2024 season.
-As of 2024, Goff’s net worth is estimated to be approximately $100 Million.
+At the time of writing, Goff’s net worth is estimated to be approximately $100 Million.

 | Year | Team | Salary |